DEPARTMENT OF CHEMISTRY

 Biography

-Prof Kothandaraman Ramanujam joined the Department of Chemistry-IITM in March 2011 as an assistant professor.
-He concurrently serves as the adjunct faculty of the National Centre for Catalysis Research (NCCR).
+Prof Kothandaraman Ramanujam, a professor at IIT Madras (Since 2021), completed his Ph.D. from IISc Bangalore in 2006 and joined the Department of Chemistry-IITM in March 2011 as an assistant professor.
 He was born in a business town called Komarapalayam (near Bhavani), which is located at the bank of river Cauvery, in 1978.
 He completed his B.Sc in Chemistry from Sri Vasavi College affiliated to Bharatiyar University.
 Obtained his M.Sc in Applied Chemistry from Anna University in 2000.
 He was introduced to the field of Materials Electrochemistry by Prof. Ashok Kumar Shukla at the Solid State and Structural Chemistry Unit, Indian Institute of Science Bangalore and obtained his Ph.D. in 2006.
 After two successful postdoctoral stints at Michigan State University-East Lansing (Mentor: Prof. Scott C. Barton, 2007- 2009) and National Research Council of Canada-Ottawa (Mentors: Dr. Christina Bock and Prof. Barry MacDougall, 2009-2011), he joined the department of Chemistry-IITM.
-Research Expertise: Dr Kothandaraman’s expertise as a fine electrochemist of the country is focusing and contributing to realize India centric solutions for the ever-growing need of energy storage and conversion.
-Therefore, his motivation is in the direction of developing new functional materials, redox-active organic molecules and utilization of abundant resources such as sodium and zinc towards developing of newer energy systems.
-The academic research pursuits under the broad headings of (i) Lithium/Sodium/Zinc/Vanadium based batteries (ii) Organic Dyes for Solar Cells and (iii) Sensors have enabled delivery of “translatable research”.
-Besides, the photophysical and electronic properties of the redox-active organic functional materials developed by molecular engineering for sodium/lithium/zinc ion batteries and DSSC were explored at the molecular level using the DFT calculations.
+Since May 2025, he has been an Adjunct Professor at the Center for Future Materials, University of Southern Queensland, Australia.
+He is Annamalai & Santhi Chair Professor of IIT Madras.
+He was bestowed with Masila-Vijaya award by the Academy of Sciences in 2024 for innovative patents.
+He is the recipient of the CRSI 2023 Bronze Medal and recipient of the SMC-BARC Bronze Medal 2023, Amara raja Award 2021 by ECSI and IESA Researcher of the Year award in 2024 from Indian Energy Storage Alliance.

 Education